F0lak/dm_open_ref/ref/skin/byondStorage.md

 the same way you would use `localStorage` or `sessionStorage`.

-Note+ Technically `localStorage` does work, but because of the way BYOND handles browser controls it acts more like `sessionStorage` in practice.
+Note: Technically `localStorage` does work, but because of the way BYOND handles browser controls it acts more like `sessionStorage` in practice.